bugii/BINF4241-group18/Assignment5/ANSWERS.md

    returns nothing
 - endTurn(Player player)
    Player should be in this games.
-It should be Players turn and they should have played a card or/and have drawn a card. returns nothing.
+It should be Players turn and they should have played a card or/and have drawn a card.
+   If this player has 0 Card, it should end the game returns nothing.
 #####"Card" also has two methodes:
 - whenPlayed(Game game, Player player)